KTTZ-FM

-KTTZ-FM (89.1 FM) is a radio station broadcasting a public radio format in Lubbock, Texas, U.S., The station is owned by Texas Tech University and features news radio, classical and jazz music and programming from National Public Radio.
+KTTZ-FM (89.1 MHz) is a radio station broadcasting a public radio format in Lubbock, Texas, U.S. The station is owned by Texas Tech University and features news radio, classical and jazz music and programming from National Public Radio.

 History

 The station first signed on in January 1973 as KLSD, operated by the Lubbock Independent School District.
 After only a year on the air, it changed its calls to KOHM.
 This change reportedly came because school district officials were concerned about possible negative connotations with the original calls.
 The station's calls reflected its status as part of the school district's electronics program; an ohm is the basic SI measurement of electrical resistance.